openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Credential Response {#credential-response}

+Credential Response can contain one or more Credentials depending on the Credential Request.
-Credential Response can be immediate or deferred.
-The Credential Issuer MAY be able to immediately issue a requested Credential and send it to the Client.

-In other cases, the Credential Issuer MAY NOT be able to immediately issue a requested Credential and would want to send a `transaction_id` parameter to the Client to be used later to receive a Credential when it is ready.
+Credential Response can be immediate or deferred and can contain one or more Credentials with the same Credential Configuration and Credential Dataset depending on the Credential Request.
+The Credential Issuer MAY be able to immediately issue requested Credentials and send them to the Client.
+In other cases, the Credential Issuer MAY NOT be able to immediately issue a requested Credential and would send a `transaction_id` parameter to the Client to be used later to receive a Credential when it is ready.

 The HTTP status code MUST be 202 (see Section 15.3.3 of [@!RFC9110]).

 If the Client requested an encrypted response by including the `credential_response_encryption` object in the request, the Credential Issuer MUST encode the information in the Credential Response as a JWT using the  parameters from the `credential_response_encryption` object.
 If the Credential Response is encrypted, the media type of the response MUST be set to `application/jwt`.
 If encryption was requested in the Credential Request and the Credential Response is not encrypted, the Client SHOULD reject the Credential Response.